Bhaviicore04/HH-goa-builder-id/README.md

-# HH Goa 2026 — Builder ID Generator
+# HH Goa 2026-Builder ID Generator

 A fast, browser-based Builder ID generator inspired by the visual identity of Hacker House Goa 2026.